Builder Gel look by Glossify

 Do you need a base coat for Builder Gel?

-The way you use builder gel depends on the particular brand you buy.
+The way you use Builder Gel depends on the particular brand you buy.
 Some brands require you to use a primer or base coat first, while others, such as Glossify, can be applied straight to the nail for a speedier application.

 Generally, the steps you would take to apply a builder gel would be something like this:

-How to use builder gel – step by step guide 👇
+How to use builder gel – step-by-step guide 👇

-5. Apply a second coat – if needed, apply your second coat and cure again.
+Step 5: Apply a second coat – if needed, apply your second coat and cure again.

-6. Clean the nail – use a lint-free wipe and isopropyl alcohol to remove any tackiness.
+Step 6: Clean the nail – use a lint-free wipe and isopropyl alcohol to remove any tackiness.

-7. File the nail – perfect your client’s desired shape and even out any areas that might be too thick.
+Step 7: File the nail – perfect your client’s desired shape and even out any areas that might be too thick.

 Is builder gel better than acrylic?